DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/07_guide_DIY.md

 	![Image](images/InD_anchor8-printadjust.png)

-###Links and cross references
-One of the main advantages of ebooks over print is that they can contain links to additional information, whether it be in the same book, or on a website somewhere out on the Internet.
+### Links and cross references One of the main advantages of ebooks over print is that they can contain links to additional information, whether it be in the same book, or on a website somewhere out on the Internet.
 InDesign makes it easy to incorporate links into your ebook.

 There are two principal kinds of links: links in which you specify both the destination and the link text, and links that get the link text automatically from the destination.
 This second kind of links are called cross-references.
 It's a good idea to apply a character style to all kinds of links.

-###Creating links within a book
-1. First, create the destination by selecting the point in the book where you want the link to point to, and then choosing New Hyperlink Destination from the Hyperlinks panel menu.
+### Creating links within a book 1.
+First, create the destination by selecting the point in the book where you want the link to point to, and then choosing New Hyperlink Destination from the Hyperlinks panel menu.
 Note the name of the Text Anchor, you'll need it later.
 By default, it's the first few words of the destination text.
 Then click OK.
 ![Image](images/InD_hyperlink_destination_1.png)
 ![Image](images/InD_hyperlink_destination_2.png)
 2. Next select the text that you want to convert into a link and choose New Hyperlink from the Hyperlinks panel menu.